webpro-nl/knip/packages/docs/src/content/docs/guides/troubleshooting.md

 If you encounter an issue or false positives when running Knip, you can [open an issue on GitHub][5].
 Depending on the type of issue, it may be of great help (or you may be asked) to create a minimal reproduction.
+This is sometimes referred to as MNWE (minimal not-working example) or MRE (minimal reproducible example).

 A convenient way to do so is by forking one of these templates:

 - [CodeSandbox][6]
 - [StackBlitz][7]